 Creditors delay because they would rather wait than pay attorney’s fees to file for the motion for relief, since they would still get their property back, regardless, in two months.
 Also, the property is not going to depreciate that heavily in a two or even four-month period, so the creditor knows it is better to wait than pay for court fees and lawyer costs just to get the property sooner.

 Did You Receive a Notification about a Creditor Requesting Relief?
 Contact an Attorney

-If you are filing for bankruptcy and a creditor has filed a motion requesting relief from the automatic stay (but you are current on the loan or you want to keep that property), then you need to speak with an attorney right away.
+If you are filing for bankruptcy and a creditor has filed a motion requesting relief from the automatic stay, then you need to speak with an attorney right away.
 A bankruptcy attorney can then contest the relief request and argue your case in court.

 If you want to keep the property, just be prepared to make payment arrangements and show the court you are serious about keeping the loan current.
 When you have numerous missed payments, or you don’t have the financial means to repay what is past due, the court might grant the relief regardless.

 Contact us today to schedule a confidential consultation.